NY Ice Wine & Culinary Festival Returns to Casa Larga

 FAIRPORT, N.Y.
-(WROC) — The 12th annual NY Ice Wine & Culinary Festival returns to Casa Larga Vineyards on Valentine’s Day weekend (Feb 15).
+(WROC) — The 12th annual NY Ice Wine & Culinary Festival returns to Casa Larga Vineyards on Valentine’s Day weekend, February 15.

 This year, the festival has introduced two start times, a new Ice Club, and celebrity mixologists will be in attendance at the Luv Shack.

-Attendees can purchase tickets for 10 am – 1 pm, or 2 pm – 5 pm to enjoy tastings from six wineries, one distillery and a cidery.
+Attendees can purchase tickets for 10 a.m. through 1 p.m., or 2 through 5 p.m. to enjoy tastings from six wineries, one distillery and a cidery.

 The festival will also feature ice wine-infused foods, horse-drawn wagon rides, cocktails, shopping, and information on ice wine.